The word like has a lexical meaning. But, I like to write has a grammatical meaning.

 There are basic rules such as those that apply to singular and plural verb agreement, uncountable and countable nouns, use of object, possessive or personal pronouns.
 These rarely cause problems for writers in use or meaning.

-However, back to the title of this article, and what can cause real confusion for new writers.
+However, back to the title of this article, and a few simple words that can cause confusion for new writers.

 Correct use of the gerund or the infinitive with preference verbs is one of the grammatical forms that can cause real problems for inexperienced writers.